opensearch-project/community/events/CONFERENCE-PANELIST-GUIDELINES.md

 ## Introduction

-By participating as a panelist, you agree to the OpenSearch [Code of Conduct](https://opensearch.org/codeofconduct.html).
+By participating as a panelist, you agree to the OpenSearch [Code of Conduct](https://opensearch.org/codeofconduct.html) and The Linux Foundation [volunteer guidelines](https://events.linuxfoundation.org/program-committee-event-volunteer-guidelines/#overview).

 ## Recruiting Panelists